Webinar: Advanced Manual Inputs | 👉 Register Here!

 Real-world example: A warehouse team lifting heavy boxes onto shelves can use NIOSH to calculate safe weight thresholds and prevent back injuries.

-4. RHSI (Revised Hand Strain Index)
+4. RSI (Revised Hand Strain Index)

 • Best for: High-frequency hand and wrist tasks.